Gyeeta/gyeeta.github.io/docs/installation/k8s_helm/shyama_helm.md

 ## Shyama Chart Parameters {#shyama-parameters}

-The default Parameter config can be obtained using the command :
+The default Chart config can be obtained using the command :

 ```bash
 helm show values gyeeta/shyama > /tmp/shyama.yaml